ewiq/neetlet/ABOUT.md

 ## Limitations

 - Because no data is sent to the cloud, compatibility between devices is impossible.
-- Your neetlet may miss some articles, as it only fetches data when opened.
+- Your personal feed collection may miss some articles, as it only fetches data when the app remains open.
+Although this is quite unusual and only happens with feeds that are aggressively updated with lots of content.

 ## TODO - Current next tasks

 ### Next

+- Add loading circle to top of feed when fetching
+- Add transition to feedCards
+- Delete transition from subsMenu lists on open-close of menu
+- Add items that where fetched directly, channel by channel to the feed, not in a batch
+- Correct a bug where infinit loading would occur on bottom but no more items charge (Cause unknown)

 - Add save to favourites and close item functionaliy
 - Implement deletions of oldest (and not saved) items